crewagreementworkshop/exploring_crew_agreements/index.md

 # Unsettling Orthodoxies in Merchant Seafaring History (Post-1750)

+## Forthcoming Workshops
+- Tuesday, 17 October: Re-thinking sailortown
+- Tuesday, 21 November: Materialism re-made

+**Our format**: six online sessions of up to 90 minutes during the fall 2023 and winter 2024 semesters.

+All sessions will be 90 minutes and are scheduled at 4:00 pm (Britain), 12:30 pm (Newfoundland), 11:00 am (Eastern NA); and 10:00 am (Central NA).

+## Previously Held Sessions
+- Tuesday, 19 September: Meet and Greet

+**Invitations are now closed for fall semester.**

-**An Invitation to graduate and post-doctoral students, and early career faculty to participate in an online real-time discussion series hosted by Memorial University of Newfoundland, Canada.**
+## An online real-time discussion series hosted by Memorial University of Newfoundland, Canada.

 **Our purpose**: discussion of the sources, concepts, and methods that inform us about past maritime populations.